vichitrak10/Communication-Assignment-5/README.md

 DDL Used: `drop` and `create`

 ## How to run:
-1. Download the `Assignment5_script` file.
+1. Download the `joins_demo_sql` file.
-2. Follow the comments and run queries using any suitable IDE on the posrgreSQL.
+2. Follow the comments and run queries using any suitable IDE on the postgreSQL.